How Much Does it Cost to Put Recessed Lighting in Living Room?

 The total cost of installing recessed lights in your living room hinges on how your electrician charges you, whether by hourly rate or piece rate.
 Opting for an hourly rate could mean being charged between $90 to $110 per hour while choosing the piece rate would cost about $50 to $150 for each recessed lighting fixture installed.

-Determining whether to go for the piece rate or hourly wage depends on various factors.
+Going with the piece rate or hourly wage depends on various factors.
 If the job involves a simple installation, like setting up recessed lighting on a flat ceiling, then the hourly rate would be more appropriate.
 However, if the installation involves complex wiring or drilling on a sloping or vaulted ceiling, the piece rate would be a better option.
+The rule of thumb is to choose the hourly rate if you anticipate that the electrician can complete the installation quickly, allowing you to save on installation costs.

 The Cost of Installing Recessed Lights Yourself